 By now of course, most of us accept that absolutely everyone, just by breathing air, has the ability to be an artist.
 In fact, the word ‘ability’ here really becomes a meaningless distraction – every single person, by whatever means they so choose, can call whatever they do art.
 The only bar to entry in becoming an artist is simply to say you are one, and bam, the thing is done.
 Trying doing that to become an astronaut, or an air traffic controller.
 The slightly tragic irony of this is the fact that so many young people spend so much money on a brand name art education – The Neo-New sure loves those Yale kids and UCLA kids and Columbia kids, and Whitney Program kids – apparently the lack of any clear definition of ‘good’ has meant that the pedigree itself has become in some ways a replacement part.

 Meanwhile, operating within an environment free of any kind of discernable limits, at least from an artists perspective, yields some pretty obvious conclusions: looking for something like the ‘Cutting-Edge’, or ‘Originality’, are pointless tasks.
 What is the cutting edge of the universe?
 Better questions by far revolve around what is meaningful, what is useful, what matters, what’s good.
 And by lucky circumstance, artists today (that is… everyone), gets to ask these questions and pursue their answers however they see fit.
-What we might have formally called good art, we might now justifiably call a good life.
 For my money, that puts us in an era of unprecedented potential for fantastic things to be made and written and experienced.
-Except that not many of us take that seriously.
+Except that not many of us take that opportunity seriously.
 Instead, we remain stuck in an endless loop related to specifically pleasing a niche market – the art world.
 And it definitely is a niche.
 If the word ‘art’ has exhausted itself as a way to describe anything, than what exactly does a world devoted to it mean?

 Other than gold rush, of course.
 Though like the actual gold rush, only a few people are getting rich.
 The art world is filled with plenty of murky attributes, but one thing is crystal clear: there is a shit-ton of money there.
 And those willing to spend it need some sort of direction to wend their way through its mind-boggling array of choices.
 Luckily, there are a whole slew of consultants, dealers, museum directors, curators and critics, all available to help.
 Which is why the Neo-New is primarily driven by people who are not artists – it’s driven by a very layered bureaucracy, interleaved within a very successful business model.
 Oh, artists play a role in perpetuating it course, and certainly the most visible one.
 But artists are really only a small part of the art world, which at this point is a vast eco-system.